ChThH/divine_liturgy_series/outline-orthodoxy-101.md

 ## A Mercy of Peace, A Sacrifice of Praise: The Anaphora
 **Theme**
 The Anaphora is the lifting up of ourselves and the Gifts to God.
-In it we participate in the whole economy of salvation.
+In it, we participate in the whole economy of salvation.

 > "Let us lift up our hearts"---let us be heavenly-minded not earthly-minded.
 The faithful give their consent, and say that their hearts where our treasure is---there where Christ is, who sits on the right hand of the Father.
 "We have lifted them up to the Lord."
 >